 Diseases and pests

 Aphids can cause problems with the pepperoni.
 As a precaution, you should make sure that the planting distance is sufficient and do not fertilize too much.
 Rinse the leaves if they are infested with water.
 If the air humidity in the greenhouse is too high, fungal diseases can occur.
-Therefore, ventilate the glasshouses regularly.
+Therefore, ventilate the greenhouse regularly.